 Tommy Kha is a photographer from Memphis, Tennessee currently living and working in New York City.

-He is a recipient of the Jessie and Dolph Smith Emeritus Award, a former artist-in-residence at the Center for Photography at Woodstock, and will be a Light Work artist-in-residence in Syracuse, New York.
+He is a recipient of the Jessie and Dolph Smith Emeritus Award, a former artist-in-residence at the Center for Photography at Woodstock, and will be resident at Light Work in Syracuse, New York.

 Kha holds an MFA in Photography from Yale University and a BFA from Memphis College of Art.